Xavier667/EHETM/Readme.md

 ---

-The two datasets are designed to support:
+The datasets are designed to support:
 - **Turbulence mitigation**
 - **Event-based video/image restoration**
 ---